bboyairwreck/PieMessage/README.md

 ## Disclaimer
 This project is a super alpha prototype.
-I am releasing it because I need your help
+I am releasing it because I need your help. :)

 ## About